-I’m Australian, of Irish descent.
-I’ve lived in New Zealand since 2015.
+I am Australian, of Irish descent.
+I’ve lived in New Zealand since mid-2015.
 I love it and am very grateful to have been received.
-However, and although it strictly isn’t any of my business, I’m very worried about what’s happening to the Kiwi character.
-And to the character of the West generally, for that matter.
+However, and although it strictly isn’t any of my business, I’m very worried about what seems to be happening to the Kiwi character, which I have long admired from afar.
+And about what’s happening to the character of the West generally.

-I’m a white heterosexual male: no offence intended.
+I am a white heterosexual male over 50 years of age: no offence intended.

 The purpose of the articles and posts on this site is primarily to join dots.
 There may occasionally be new information but, generally speaking, the dots I’m joining are already visible.
 Once the dots are joined, I comment on the resulting picture (of what’s going on).

 I may appear biased, in the sense that the bulk of my critique is directed at what calls itself the “progressive Left”, though it has other names.
 I should therefore make clear that –